 You can find all the latest information about CAT 2020 through this CAT 2020 Notification video on MERITSHINE FLARE.
 This is our channel completely focused towards B-School Exam preparation.
 We would keep sharing regular updates with our students through this channel.

-What is the difference between MBA and PGPM?
+What is the difference between MBA and PGPM/PGDM/PGDBM?

 Ranking of B-Schools and Career Prospects

 Any eligible candidate, who aspires to join a B-School through CAT, is required to register online for CAT first.
-Apart from this a candidate needs to fill the form of the individual B-Schools (except IIMs) that she/he is targeting.
+Apart from this, a candidate needs to fill the forms of the individual B-Schools (except IIMs) that she/he is targeting.
 For IIMs, candidate needs to choose, in the CAT form only, the relevant programs and campuses that she/he is interested in.
-The application fees (CAT 2020) for general and OBC candidates is Rs.
-2000 and for reserved category candidates is Rs.
+The application fees (CAT 2020) for General and OBC candidates is Rs.
+2000 and for Reserved category candidates is Rs.
 1000.

 To know about the procedure in detail you can click on the link given below.